TomaszWalat/ShadersDevTool/README.md

 </details>

-The camera's "transform" (like in Unity) is technically split into two: the model (world) matrix which is what is moved to offset the scene's world space (giving the illusion the camera is moving); and the view matrix, which is set back from the origin in the -Z direction (into the screen) and rotated around its axes to give the illusion of the camera rotating around what's infront of it in an arcball fashion.
+The camera's "transform" (like in Unity) is technically split into two: the model (world) matrix which is what is moved to offset the scene's world space (giving the illusion the camera is moving); and the view matrix, which is set back from the origin in the -Z direction (into the screen) and rotated around its axes to give the illusion of the camera rotating around what's in front of it in an arcball fashion.